 HOW DO YOU BECOME A JUDGE?

-To become a judge, please email Stephanie Purcel at email@example.com.
+To become a judge, please email Megan Dobberstein at email@example.com

-To indicate that you are a judging site and grouped into the same judge entry group, please send an email to Stephanie at firstname.lastname@example.org with the full names of all individuals from the judging site.
-All efforts will be made to keep group sites together, however, please understand some may be joined to a different group to making judging responsibilities more effective.
+To indicate that you are a judging site and grouped into the same judge entry group, please send an email to Megan at firstname.lastname@example.org with the full names of all individuals from the judging site.
+All efforts will be made to keep group sites together, however, please understand some may be joined to a different group to make judging responsibilities more effective.